Ways To Structure A Novel

 Comedy

-Originally within the Greek chorus there were only two types of story – comedy & tragedy.
+Originally within the Greek chorus there were only two types of story – comedy and tragedy.
 According to Shakespeare the difference between the two, is the happy ending.

 Tragedy